 Plan: Pick two to three local universities and/or community colleges that have public affairs, social work/education/arts or business administration programs and connect with their career services centers online.
 Most likely, with just a job posting (we have shared ours as a starting point) and contact information, they will post the position for you, and you should begin to receive candidates.
 You can also post online at a number of resources, including Internships and Experience.
 We recommend a brief phone/Skype interview to test both capability and compatibility.
 Then, conduct team in-person interviews with the top two to three candidates.
 Remember, these interviews are also a learning experience for the candidates, so, when possible, provide feedback to both successful and unsuccessful candidates.

 Supervision: Internships can also provide supervision experience with minimal risk to your organization’s rising stars.
 Give the task of leading the internship hiring process to an employee with potential.
 These individuals are more likely to have more time to supervise and will be able to share their own experiences of learning the ropes with interns.

 Bonus: We love community programs that also source and provide interns to local nonprofits.
 In communities across the country, ExxonMobil has been providing a Summer Jobs Program to match the best and brightest from colleges with deserving nonprofits.
 You may want to ask your local Volunteer Center to see if a program like this exists in your community.

-What if the social sector’s “moonshot goal” was for every nonprofit to hire one intern each year?
-We would TRIPLE the number of students with internships, which would result in a stronger workforce and many more recent graduates coming to and staying with the social sector.
+What if the social sector’s “moonshot goal” was for every nonprofit to hire one intern or conduct one classroom-based project each year?
+We would TRIPLE the number of students with internships and provide many FREE consulting services to nonprofits, which would result in a stronger workforce and many more recent graduates coming to and staying with the social sector.
 An invaluable experience for them will add energy and millennial know-how to your mission.
 It is a win-win that will have payoffs for all those involved.
-We’d love to hear about what learning experiences you’ve offered interns and how they have enriched your organization.
+We’d love to hear about what learning experiences you offer and how they have enriched your organization.